California has over 800 miles of shoreline available for exploration, and out of all the coastlines I’ve traveled, California’s has the most to see.

 - 3 And this list will be growing as I explore California’s coast more:

-- 6 3) A lookout near Coast Highway Lookout
+- 6 3) This lookout called Coast Highway lookout (not on the map):

 - 14 The good news about these 10 spots (besides their beauty):